bioinfo-pf-curie/geniac/docs/customcmd.rst

    }

-The command and environment varibles are provided as a list.
+The commands and environment variables are provided as a list.

 Singularity
 ===========